yhp920116/GlucoTrack_Expert/Pods/RMDateSelectionViewController/README.md

 	* Delegate method when now button is pressed
 	* Cancel delegate method is called when background view is tapped
 * Denis Andrasec
 	* Bugfixes
+* AnthonyMDev
+	* Cancel delegate method should be optional
+* steveoleary
+	* Bugfixes

 I want to thank everyone who has contributed code and/or time to this project!